Governor Desantis offers condolences after 8-year-old girl killed after tree falls on home near Tallahassee

 LCSO confirms that they were called to a home in the 11700 block of Old Woodville Highway off Ace High Stables Road about a tree that had gone through a house, injuring two residents.

-Two children, an 8-year-old girl and a 12-year-old boy, were transported to a local hospital with inuries.
+Two children, an 8-year-old girl, and a 12-year-old boy, were transported to a local hospital with injuries.

 LCSO Victim Advocates are assisting the family who is asking for privacy at this time.